eclipse-che4z/che-che4z-lsp-for-cobol/tests/theia_automation_lsp/README.md

 # Theia Automation
-Automate functional tests running on theia with Selenium Explorer in ZOS, Explorer for Endevor, and COBOL LSP.
+Automate functional tests running on Theia with Selenium Explorer in ZOS, Explorer for Endevor, and COBOL LSP.

 #### Prerequisite:
 - Windows Environment